ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 # Project: Data Warehouse

-This project explores the use of AWS' managed Postgres and Redshift database services using [Iowa liquor sales data](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy) joined with [NOAA weather data](https://www.ncdc.noaa.gov/cdo-web/).
-The objectives are to better understand how these two offerings behave for both OLTP (regularly loading new data into a source of truth database) and OLAP (extracting insights that may span multiple tables) workflows.
-In general, the objectives with this data are to derive insights regarding the liquor sales data, such as investigating monthly liquor sales by store or the relation between liquor sales and weather patterns (such as snowfall and rainfall).
-In particular, this will be explored from the perspective of a user who needs to support both a source of truth (must have access to in-sync data, although this access need not be fully performant and could be infrequent) and analytics workflows (such as for a dashboard or machine learning use cases).
+This project explores the use of AWS' managed Postgres and Redshift database services with the objective of better understanding how they both behave for OLTP (regularly loading new data into a source of truth database) and OLAP (extracting insights that may span multiple tables) workflows, and how table structure affects overall productivity.
+This is examined using [Iowa liquor sales data](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy) joined with [NOAA weather data](https://www.ncdc.noaa.gov/cdo-web/) and [US population data](https://www.kaggle.com/census/us-population-by-zip-code), where a few sample use cases are examined, such as investigating monthly liquor sales by store or the relation between liquor sales and weather patterns (such as snowfall and rainfall).
+In particular, this will be explored from the perspective of two users, one who needs a source of truth (must have access to in-sync data, although this access need not be fully performant and could be infrequent) and one who needs analytics workflows (such as for a dashboard or machine learning use cases).

-TO ADD:
-* explore and assess data, before schema?

-# Source Data
+# Data Sources and Exploration

-The source data used here are:
+The data used here are:

-* Iowa Liquor Sales:
+* Iowa Liquor Sales
-* National Oceanic and Atmospheric Administration weather data:
+* National Oceanic and Atmospheric Administration weather data
+* US census data for population

-The exploration of these datasets is described below
+The exploration of these datasets is described below.

 ## Iowa Liquor Sales: